Abdul Muqeet Waheed

 Address: Arc de Triomphe, Place Charles de Gaulle, 75008 Paris (Métro: Charles de Gaulle-Étoile, Kléber or Argentine station)

 Château de Versailles is one of the biggest in the world, with more than 2,300 rooms.
 It was the center of political power in the Kingdom of France from 1682 until 1789.
 King Louis XIV to Marie Antoinette was among its notable residents.
 It was constructed in the 17th century as a monument of French military might and a show of French supremacy in Europe.

 It is renowned for its rich paintings, luxuriously adorned apartments, and sparkling Hall of Mirrors.
 Its huge and magnificent structure has beautiful gardens, unique decor, a fantastic terrace, and a wonderful exhibition of Renaissance art.
-The Palace of Versailles enchants tourists with its hallways of mirrors made of 357 mirrors brought from Venice, the royal park decorated with sculptures and flowering plants, and the royal chapel, which served as a model for several European church architectures.
+The Palace of Versailles enchants tourists with its hallways made of 357 mirrors brought from Venice, the royal park decorated with sculptures and flowering plants, and the royal chapel, which served as a model for several European church architectures.